tmwarchitecture/Tabl_/README.md

 2. Run the `.rhi` file and follow the instructions.

+3. Type 'LaunchTabl_" into the Rhino command line to view that dockable tab.

 ## Uninstallation
 To remove Tabl_ on a Windows machine, close Rhino first.
 Then go to "%AppData%\McNeel\Rhinoceros\7.0\Plug-ins\" (replace 7.0 with corresponding Rhino version) and delete the **Tabl_** folder.
 Restart Rhino and it will be uninstalled.